 Building both sustainability and profitability into the TK Ranch model has been integral to the farm’s mission – and its success.
 In 1995, with plummeting beef prices, the Biggs family faced some very tough decisions about their future on the ranch, and even if they could continue ranching.
 In response, they came up with a business model that was almost unheard of back then.
 As Colleen Biggs says, “Instead of being defeated by the conventional commodity-based system, we decided to create an alternative to the mainstream.”
 The Biggs decided to stop selling their beef to the commodity market and to explore direct marketing their grassfed beef: “It didn’t take us long to fully understand that the only way to make change in agriculture was to become the change itself.”

 Colleen began by approaching a number of restaurants and retail outlets in Calgary to see if they would take their grassfed beef.
 The response to the quality and taste of the TK Ranch beef was ecstatic: “We began implementing a business plan that would see TK Ranch become a vertically integrated pasture to plate model,” Colleen explains.
-Following the success of direct selling their grassfed beef, the Biggs soon expanded sales to include grassfed lamb and pasture-raised pork.
+Following the success of direct selling their grassfed beef, the Biggs soon expanded sales to include pasture-raised pork.
 “Of course, all of this did not happen overnight: It took years of hard work and determination,” Colleen explains.